Québec solidaire: Ideology

 The aim of QS's foundation was to unify the sovereigntist political left of the political spectrum in Quebec by merging the Union des forces progressistes (UFP) party with the Option citoyenne social movement.
 In addition to advocating the independence of Quebec from Canada, the party's platform identifies with the concepts of environmentalism, feminism, social justice, proportional representation and participatory democracy, pacifism, aboriginal rights, and alter-globalism.
 The party also favours immigration, human dignity, and opposes discrimination including racism, sexism, and homophobia.
 QS describes itself as a sovereigntist, green, alter-globalizationist, and feminist party.
-It is the most left-wing of the five parties presently represented in the National Assembly.
+It is the most left-wing of the four parties presently represented in the National Assembly.

 At the party's founding, the congress unanimously adopted a document called the Déclaration de principes (declaration of principles) which laid out the principles and values that led the two organizations to merge.
 The declaration of principles does not specifically endorse social democracy or socialism, although it includes certain activists and tendencies that do.
 The document declared: